holepunchto/hyperbee/README.md

 #### `await batch.close()`

-Close a batch, and releases any locks it has acquired on the db.
+Destroy a batch, and releases any locks it has acquired on the db.

 Call this if you want to abort a batch without flushing it.